 By obtaining a 401 k Safe Harbor plan, employees can experience a magnitude of benefits.
 Employees can either electively add a contribution monthly or at any time at their own discretion.
 Also, participants of the plan may have two outstanding loans per individual that is participating in a designated plan.
 Furthermore, the employer of a Safe Harbor plan must match contributions or decide on non-elective contributions.

 Contribution Methods to a Safe Harbor Plan

-This plan has two different ways in which employer can give contributions:
+This plan has two different ways in which employers can give contributions:

 - Employers must match 100% of the contributions made by employees.
 Various contributions can be made during the first three years, up to 6%.